 Medical misdiagnosis cases are often traumatic for all parties involved.
 Patients and their families typically trust doctors and surgeons.
 Hospitals like Johns Hopkins Medicine in Baltimore and its doctors know their professional reputations are on the line when medical malpractice lawsuits are filed.
 These cases are often contested.

 Always seek legal advice in medical malpractice cases.
 It’s tough to take on a hospital or its doctors on your own.
-At the Law Offices of Randolph Rice, we will help you make an informed decision.
+At the Rice, Murtha & Psoras, we will help you make an informed decision.
 Please contact our Baltimore personal injury lawyer today for a free consultation.